|

 transformation initiative.

-ARRC HEADQUARTERS IN RHEINDAHLEN
+ARRC HEADQUARTERS IN INNSWORTH UK

-from deterrence and crisis management to regional conflict.
+deterrence and crisis management to regional conflict.

-establishment of 400 personnel.
-It comprises staff from all the
+a peace-time establishment of about 400 personnel.
+It comprises

 COMMANDER ARRC (COMARRC)